Bilpapster/Uni-Num-Analysis/README.md

 </p>

-<p> The code files for the first assignment were originally developed in December 2020, in GNU Octave programming language.
-Apart from source code files, the first assignment directory contains a report, that was handed complementary.
-The report covers in theory the reasoning behind the code solutions, as well as serves as code documentation.</p>
+<p> The code files for the first assignment were genuinely developed in December 2020, in GNU Octave programming language.
+Apart from source code files, the first assignment directory contains a technical report in english, that was handed in complement.
+The report covers in theory the reasoning behind the code solutions and serves as code documentation.</p>

 # Second Assignment